Financial adviser

 A financial adviser or financial advisor is a professional who provides financial services to clients based on their financial situation.
 In many countries, financial advisors must complete specific training and be registered with a regulatory body in order to provide advice.

 Relationships between clients and financial advisors can be characterized by principal-agent problems, as financial advisors may possess information and conflicts of interest that lead to dishonest advice and misconduct.

+Financial advisors provide a broad range of services that may include investment advice, retirement and estate planning, wealth management, tax‑efficient strategies, insurance solutions, and holistic financial guidance, depending on their licensing, credentials, and scope of practice.

 Role

 Financial advisers typically provide financial products and services, depending on the qualification examinations they hold and the training they have.
 Financial advisers are registered, not licensed.
 For example, a licensed insurance agent may be qualified to sell both life insurance and variable annuities, because the insurance agent holds an insurance license and holds the Series 7 qualification examination.
 A broker (Series 7) may also be a financial planner.
 Any advisor can say they are a financial planner; they do not have to hold the CFP (Certified Financial Planner) designation to do so.
 A financial adviser may create financial plans for clients or sell financial products, or a combination of both.
 They may also provide insight on savings.

+In Canada, the regulatory structure differs significantly.
+Individuals may hold a life and accident and sickness insurance licence, obtained through the Life Licence Qualification Program (LLQP), which permits the sale of life and health insurance, segregated funds, and annuities.
+Securities advisors are registered under the Canadian Investment Regulatory Organization (CIRO) and may qualify to sell mutual funds, exchange‑traded funds (ETFs), equities, bonds, or derivatives depending on their registration category and completed courses, such as the Canadian Securities Course (CSC).
+Many advisors are dual‑licensed, allowing them to offer both insurance and investment products.

+Financial planning is a separate professional function.
+In Ontario and Québec, the titles Financial Planner and Financial Advisor are legally protected and may only be used by individuals who hold approved credentials from recognized credentialing bodies.
+Common planning designations include CFP, QAFP, PFA, CLU, and RFP.
+Advisors may create financial plans, provide holistic financial guidance, or combine planning with product distribution depending on their qualifications and regulatory permissions.